luser-dr00g/inca/README2.md

     .5

-attempts to call DOT as a monadic function (which does not exist) upon the integer 5.
+attempts to call the DOT function monadically (which does not exist, and so uses the dyadic function with its "identity element", currently 0.0) upon the integer 5.
-Whitespace may be introduced to disambiguate numbers from functions and operators, in particular the 'dot' function or operator following an integer should include a space to prevent a bad parse.
+Whitespace may be introduced to disambiguate numbers from functions and operators, in particular the 'dot' function or operator following an integer should include a space to prevent a bad parse (as just illustrated).

 A variable immediately followed by < left angle bracket is considered an assignment to the variable; but with an intervening space, the angle bracket will be considered the less-than function.

-Various reorganizations in the basic structure of the program enable inca2 to offer many more features than the first version, using much less code.

 The command characters are defined by this table: